opendatasoft/ods-documentation-explore-api/source/includes/tpf/data.md

 ## Edit Structure

 OpenDataSoft datasets RDF structure can be described using [YARRRML](http://rml.io/yarrrml/) the YAML representation of RML (RDF Mapping Language).
 Editing the RML mapping of a dataset modifies the structure and resources of the RDF dataset.
-Thus, it have an impact on RDF features such as TPF API, RDF exports, `Classes` filter, `Properties` filter, etc.
+Thus, it has an impact on RDF features such as TPF API, RDF exports, `Classes` filter, `Properties` filter, etc.

 ### Classes and Properties filters